Arthur Underhill

 Sir Arthur Underhill KC (1850 - 1939) was a legal scholar and barrister of the nineteenth century.
-He was the author of many works on legal torts and property law and is noted for being the father of the famed spiritualist and peace activist, Evelyn Underhill.
+He was the author of many works on legal torts and property law and is noted for being the father of the famed mystic and peace activist, Evelyn Underhill.

 Childhood and family background

-Underhill was born on 10 October 1850 into a middle-class family in Wolverhampton, where his father practiced as a solicitor.
-The Underhill family tree, which Arthur Underhill took pains to discover, goes back to a William Underhill in the fifteenth century, who was qualified to bear arms and took for his motto Vive et Ama, a motto which Arthur Underhill revived and used.
+Underhill was born on 10 October 1850 into an upper middle-class family in Wolverhampton, where his father practiced as a solicitor.
+The Underhill family tree, which Arthur Underhill took pains to trace, goes back to a William Underhill in the fifteenth century.
+It was this ancestor's arms and motto, Vive et Ama, which Arthur Underhill later revived and used.
 In Tudor times there was one Underhill who was known as the hot-gospeller.
-Later in the eighteenth century a certain John Underhill was a stout Nonconformist divine, but the family seem to have veered back to the Established Church.
+Later in the eighteenth century a certain John Underhill was a stout Nonconformist divine, but the family returned to the Established Church.
 As a child, he was known as a voracious reader, carrying out books from his father's library to read in his house among the tree-tops.
 His lifelong interest in sailing can also be dated to childhood.
-Religion does not seem to have played a large part in his upbringing, although his younger brother Charles attended Cambridge and later became an Anglican priest.
+Religion did not play a large part in his upbringing, although his younger brother Charles attended Cambridge and later became an Anglican priest.

 Early career and life

-Underhill was educated at one of the Woodard Schools, and later studied law at Trinity College, Dublin where he graduated with an LLD.
+Underhill was educated at one of the Woodard Schools, and later studied law at Trinity College Dublin where he graduated with an LLD.

 He had initially trained in his father's office as a solicitor but decided to leave that side of the legal profession and practise instead as a barrister.
 Upon graduating from Trinity, Underhill was called to the Bar, entering Lincoln’s Inn in 1872.
 It was a risky decision, and his memoirs disclose the struggles of his first ten years.
 In 1874, he married Alice Lucy Ironmonger, daughter of a Wolverhampton Justice of the Peace.
 Shortly after his daughter Evelyn’s birth in 1875, Underhill left Wolverhampton for London.